Photo credit: Magsman Media

 Do we need to submit a detailed budget proposal?
 How do we submit it?

 Yes.
-Please provide an estimated budget through this budget template for your project, including any expenses related to equipment, transportation, professional services, research/training, and campaign efforts that this grant would be directed to.
+Please provide an estimated budget through the application form, including any expenses related to equipment, transportation, professional services, research/training, and campaign efforts that this grant would be directed to.

 Is the video submission really necessary?